 Tooth erosion repair

 Fortunately, tooth erosion is relatively simple to repair.
-The first stage to repairing the erosion is to understand the cause.
+The first stage of repairing the erosion is to understand the cause.
 Dietary advice can be given by your dental hygienist and your dentist can make a night bruxism protection guard if this is appropriate.

 Once the cause has been identified and continued erosion stopped then we can think about repairing the past erosion.